 What is Recycled PET (RPET)?

-PET is polyethylene terephthalate (plastic water bottles), considered a greener option in textiles today for a few reasons:
+PET is defined as polyethylene terephthalate (plastic water bottle material).
+RPET or recycled PET is considered a greener option in textiles today for a few reasons:

 - Various studies all agree that it uses anywhere from 35-53% less energy to make recycled polyester than it does to make virgin polyester.